 #1 New England Institute of Technology:

-- NEIT doesn’t disclose NCLEX pass rates for its RN programs and uses its own advanced examination statistics that show that students secure employment at a high rate.
+- The New England Institute of Technology doesn’t disclose NCLEX pass rates for its RN programs.
+It uses advanced examination statistics to show that students secure employment at a high rate.

 - 97% of students receive financial aid.

-- Prospective nurses looking to earn a nursing BSN through NEIT should keep in mind that they have to complete the ADN, a six-term program that can be completed in as little as 18 months.
+- Prospective nurses looking to earn a nursing BSN through The New England Institute of Technology should remember that they must complete the ADN, a six-term program that requires as little as 18 months.

 #2 University of Rhode Island: